High School Academics

 Registration takes place at the beginning of each semester.
 Students must show evidence of payment of tuition and fees prior to enrolling in courses.
 All students are required to register and will not be granted entry to classes without having done so.
 New students will receive instructions regarding times and places of registration, orientation and placement testing during the summer before their arrival at the School.

 While UNCSA high school students enroll in year-long courses at the beginning of each academic year, all students are required to register at the beginning of each semester.
 High school students are required to attend classes continuously and are not permitted to miss classes at the beginning of the semester.
-Arrangements for payment of tuition and fees for high school students must be made on a timely basis each semester, and students must be cleared by the financial services office for class attendance by either:
+Arrangements for payment of tuition and fees for high school students must be made on a timely basis each semester, and students must be cleared by the Bursar's office for class attendance by either:

 - presenting a receipt to reflect that all tuition and fees have been paid at the time of registration;